-We are making good progress in delivering new homes, and by 31 March 2023, around 60% of these new homes had already been completed, with anticipated completions over the next six years to 2029 projecting a further 12,194 homes.
+We are making good progress in delivering new homes, and by 31 March 2023, around 53% of these new homes have already been completed.
 However, it is not just about maximising delivery.
 We need to use the powers we have to ensure that the right homes come forward in the right places, to meet a wide range of needs, as part of high quality, healthy and sustainable communities.